kazirshahria/predict_nfl_match_winner/README.md

 ## Key Findings

-- A team being home or away is not important deciding who wins or lose
+- A team being home or away is not important deciding who wins or loses
 - The model performs well predicting home winners
 - The XGB model generalizes winning teams better than logistic regression